microsoft/napajs/docs/api/sync.md

 ```

 ### rwlock.guardRead(func: () => any): any
 Run input function synchronously and obtain the read (shared) lock during its execution, returns what the function returns, or throws error if input function throws.
 Read lock will be released once execution finishes.
-Multiple guardRead across threads can enter simutenously while no pending guardWrite.
+Multiple guardRead across threads can enter simultaneously while no pending guardWrite.

 ```ts
 try {